 MATERIAL AND METHODS

-The field experiments were conducted in a litchi orchard of age 25-30 years planted with a spacing of 10 x 10 m2 in ICAR RCER, FSRCHPR, Plandu, Ranchi (23o 45’ N; 85o 30’ E, Altitude 620 m above msl), Jharkhand during years 2023 and 2024.
-The Shahi variety of litchi available at the research centre was considered for experimentation.
-The experiment was laid out in a randomized block design with 6 treatments including control.
+The field experiments were conducted in a litchi orchard of age 25-30 years planted at a spacing of 10 x 10 m in ICAR RCER, FSRCHPR, Plandu, Ranchi (23o 45’ N; 85o 30’ E, Altitude 620 m above MSL), Jharkhand during 2023-24.
+The Shahi variety of litchi planted at the research centre was selected for experimentat.
+The experiment was laid out in a randomized block design with five insecticidal treatments along with an untreated control and each treatment replicated thrice.
 All the agronomic practices except plant protection were followed as per the recommended package and practices for litchi crops.

-The experiment consisted of 5 insecticide molecules viz., Lambda-cyhalothrin 5% EC, Flubendiamide 39.35% SC, Spinetoram 11.7% SC, Chlorantraniliprole 18.5% SC, and Azadirachtin 10,000 ppm.
-Details of each insecticide, such as trade name and its applied dosage are given in Table 1.Treatments were applied twice first at the fruit pea stage and second 15 days after the first spray coincided with the colour break stage of litchi.
-All sprays were applied at the rate of 25 litre of water per tree.
-Treatments were arranged in a randomized block design (RBD) and replicated thrice.
-Ten fruits from each direction and a total of 40 fruits were randomly collected from each treated tree for seed borer observation.
-For the first observation, fruits were collected on the same day before the application of treatment.
-Post-treatment observations were made at 1-, 3- and 7- days after the application of sprays.
+The experiment consisted of following insecticide molecules viz., Lambda-cyhalothrin 5% EC, Flubendiamide 39.35% SC, Spinetoram 11.7% SC, Chlorantraniliprole 18.5% SC and a botanical product, Azadirachtin 10,000 ppm.
+Details of each insecticide, such as trade name and its applied dosage are given in Table 1.Treatments were applied twice during pea sized stage of fruit and 15 days after the first spray which coincided with the colour break stage of litchi.
+All sprays were done at the rate of 25 litre of spray fluid per tree. .
+Fruits were observed for the seed borer damage on the same day prior to insecticide application and were considered as pre treatment infestation.
+Post-treatment observations were made at 1, 3 and 7 days after the application of both sprays.
+Ten fruits from four directions and a total of 40 fruits were randomly collected from each treated tree for seed borer observation.

-Collected fruits from treated trees were brought separately into the entomology laboratory of the research centre for further observations.
-Fruits were kept for 24 hours and after that opened for counting the infested free or infested fruits by C. sinensis.
-The infestation was ascertained by the presence of larvae of C. sinensis or its excreta or feeding frass inside the fruits.Thepercentof fruit infestedwas calculated using the number of infested fruits from the total collected fruits.The collected data of each treatment was used to assess the percentage reduction in the treatments using Modified Abbott’s formula by Henderson and Tilton (1955).
+Collected fruits from treated trees were brought separately to the Entomology Laboratory of the research centre for further observations.
+Fruits were kept for 24 hours and after that opened for counting the C. Sinensis infestation and borer free fruits. .
+The infestation was ascertained based on the presence of larvae of C. sinensis or its excreta or frass inside the fruit.
+The per cent fruit infestation was calculated using the number of infested fruits from the total collected fruits.The collected data of each treatment was used to assess the per cent reduction in the treatments using Modified Abbott’s formula by Henderson and Tilton (1955).

 Percentage reduction=100 1-Ta × CbTb × Ca

 Where,

-Ta = Per cent infested fruits after the treatment
+Ta = Per cent infested fruits after the treatment,

-Tb = Per cent infested fruits before the treatment
+Tb = Per cent infested fruits before the treatment,

-Ca = Per cent infested fruits in untreated control after treatment and

-Cb = Per cent infested fruits in untreated control before treatment
+Ca = Per cent infested fruits in untreated control after treatment, Cb = Per cent infested fruits in untreated control before treatment

 Arcsine transformations were applied to per cent reduction data before further analysis.
-Transformed data were analysed using a one-way analysis of variance (ANOVA) and means were separated using Tukey’s honest significant difference (HSD) test when the F-test was significant at a 5% level of probability in the SPSS version 21 program.
+Transformed data were analysed using a one-way analysis of variance (ANOVA) and means were separated using Tukey’s honest significant difference (HSD) test when the F-test was significant at a 5 per cent level of probability in the SPSS [version 21 program].

 RESULTS & DISCUSSION

-Incidence of litchi seed borer, C. sinensis was encountered in litchi fruits during both years of study.
+Infestation of litchi seed borer, C. sinensis was encountered in litchi fruits during both years of study.
 Application of treatments shows that all treatments were able to reduce the infestation of C. sinensis over the control (Table 1 & 2).

-Table 1: Bioefficacy of different tested insecticides against litchi seed borer, C. sinensis in litchi fruits (year 2023).
+Table 1: Bioefficacy of different insecticides against litchi seed borer, C. sinensis in litchi fruits in 2023